roboflow/inference/inference/enterprise/workflows/README.md

 ### What kind of steps are available?

 #### `ClassificationModel`
-This step represents inference from multi-class classification model.
+This block represents inference from multi-class classification model.

 ##### Step parameters
 * `type`: must be `ClassificationModel` (required)